 GPA: abbreviation for Grade Point Average, the weighted average score of all final numerical grades of the educational units registered within the Bachelor's study programme, that are stated on the Bachelor's curricular (final) transcript and the final numerical grades as explained in Article 19.1 paragraph 5 of this BSc-EER.
 The weighting is based on the ECTS credits of these educational units.
-The GPA is calculated in two decimal points and rounded.
+The GPA is calculated and rounded down to two decimal points.